AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/translate-forms.md

 ## Translate forms within Google Drive {#translate-form-google-drive}

-The `GOOGLETRANSLATE` function in Google sheets translates forms by tapping into built-in translation tool, changing text from one language to another directly within a Google sheet.
+The `GOOGLETRANSLATE` function at Google sheets translates forms by tapping into built-in translation tool, changing text from one language to another directly within a Google sheet.
 To translate forms within Google Drive:

 1. Go to your AEM Project folder on Google Drive and open your Google sheet.
 You can also create new sheet for a form.
 1. Add new sheet to your existing Google sheet.
-1. Rename the existing sheet (`shared-default`) to `shared-en` and create a new sheet named `shared-default`.
+1. Rename the existing sheet (`shared-default`) to `shared-en` and create a sheet named `shared-default`.
 The `shared-default` sheet contains the content for localization to a specific language.
 1. Add the  localized content in `shared-default` using the `GOOGLETRANSLATE` function.
    You can use a formula to translate the content of cell D2 from the `shared-en` sheet into French within the `shared-default` sheet.
 Here is the formula to use:
    `=GOOGLETRANSLATE('shared-en'!D2,"en","fr")`